OCA/odoo-community.org/the-association/Bylaws.rst

 * approves the annual budget;
 * supervises the activity of other organs, which it may dismiss, stating the grounds therefore;
 * appoints an auditor for the Organization’s accounts;
-* fixes the annual membership fees.
+* sets the annual membership fees.
 * decides on any modification of statutes;
-* decides on the dissolution of the Association;
+* decides on the dissolution of the Association.

 Article 10
 ----------